Chain-of-Thought Reasoning is a Policy Improvement Operator: Related Work

-Prior approaches have been tried to perform self-learning in language models.
-For example, StAR \citet{zelikman2022star} generates additional data for training by asking models to give rationales for a correct question-answer pair where none exist.
+\textbf{Self-Learning in Language Models.} Prior approaches have been tried to perform self-learning in language models.
+For example, StAR \citep{zelikman2022star} generates additional data for training by asking models to give rationales for a correct question-answer pair where none exist.
 It then trains again on those self-generated rationales and demonstrates improved performance on several reasoning-based benchmarks.
-Impossible distillation \citet{jung2023impossible} takes an off-the-shelf LLM and then distills a high-quality dataset by filtering its generations.
-It then undergoes a self-distillation phase where it does the same process on its own generations, before undergoing one further phase of self-improvement.
+Impossible distillation \citep{jung2023impossible} takes an off-the-shelf LLM and then distills a high-quality dataset by filtering its generations.
+It then undergoes a self-distillation phase where it does the same process on its own generations, before undergoing one further phase of self-improvement. \citet{huang2022large} use a similar approach of chain-of-thought reasoning and self-consistency checks to improve at several reasoning datasets using very large models.
 However, the above methods fail to mitigate \emph{\errorname} in the training process, resulting in only a few steps of self-improvement before the process terminates.

-Other methods rely on self-improvement via methods other than updating the weights.
-For example, methods such as Voyager \citep{wang2023voyager} exploit the powerful in-context learning abilities of large language models to self-learn Minecraft abilities.
+Many other methods rely on self-improvement via methods other than updating the weights.
+Methods such as Voyager \citep{wang2023voyager} exploit the powerful in-context learning abilities of large language models to self-learn Minecraft abilities.
 Reflexion \citep{shinn2023reflexion} uses a similar approach to improve accuracy on the HumEval coding benchmark.
 SwiftSage \citep{lin2023swiftsage} uses a similar idea of ``fast-and-slow'' thinking, but does not perform the self-learning loop of fine-tuning a model on its own generations.
+RAP \citep{hao2023reasoning} incorporates search into the decoding process.
+Self-debug \citep{chen2023teaching} teaches a model to debug its own generated coding mistakes.